 Recovery after Laser PVP

 Patients are observed in a recovery area following the procedure and are typically discharged within a few hours.
-GreenLight™ laser PVP patients will typically have their catheter removed two days after treatment.
-For some men, particularly those whose symptoms had been severe or had prior damage to their bladder, a longer period of catheterization is required.
+GreenLight™ laser PVP patients will usually have their catheter removed two days after treatment.
+For some men, particularly those whose symptoms had been severe or had prior damage to their bladder, a more extended period of catheterization is required.

 Many men find they can return to normal activities about three days after GreenLight™ LaserPVP.
 It is recommended that patients refrain from strenuous exercise and heavy lifting or pushing, as well as working with equipment that vibrates for at least two weeks.
 Such activities aggravate the urogenital area and can cause bleeding.